Support information for Ratio Deco Decompression Procedures

-The survival of this microbubbles would depend on the amount of the gas dissolved in the blood.
-If this microbubbles last long enough, they could reach a tissue where they could receive more gas and grow.
-JP Imbert explain that these seeds could pass several cycles before they reach the size of a bubble in the arterial bed.
+The survival of these microbubbles would depend on the amount of the gas dissolved in the blood.
+If these microbubbles last long enough, they could reach a tissue where they could receive more gas and grow.
+JP Imbert explains that these seeds could pass several cycles before they reach the size of a bubble in the arterial bed.

-The ascent protocol is hard to defined, a mid stop procedure was implemented by the Royal Navy on the use of air tables.
+The ascent protocol is hard to define, a mid-stop procedure was implemented by the Royal Navy on the use of air tables.
 A fast/slow ascent protocol is an approach used by Van Liew on his microbubble model.
-When such dives are analyzed in the light of MB model it appears that divers can off-gas fast tissues such as brain by a rapid initial ascent of small distance.
+When such dives are analyzed in the light of MB model divers can off-gas fast tissues such as brain by a rapid initial ascent of small distance.
 This way microbubbles won’t encounter supersaturate gas to feed the growth.

 Then with a slower ascent and mid-range stops (starting at 40 meters), control the survival distance of microbubbles and reduce shower cycling of microbubbles through the body and prepare for a clean decompression at shallower stops.

-I suggest review the thermodynamic model of hills.
+I suggest reviewing the thermodynamic model of hills.

-The Comex deep dive studies at the Hyperbaric Center of Marseille in the mid-1970:
+The Comex deep dive studies at the Hyperbaric Center of Marseille in the mid-1970s:

-So he explain that what he learned from that experiences was:
+So, he explains that what he learned from those experiences was:

-- Decompression profiles appears roughly as lines in the log/P plot.
+- Decompression profiles appear as lines in the log/P plot.

 - The slope of the line is related to the % of O2, meaning that the higher the O2 content, the faster the ascent.